huangjien/huangjien/README.md

 - ❓ Ask me about anything related to DevOps and Testing Automation.

-- ⚡ Believe that full-stack give you the capability to implement your ideas
+- ⚡ Believe that full-stack gives you the capabilities to implement your ideas.

 <br/>